Mapudungun: Verbs

 The indicative present paradigm for an intransitive verb like konün 'enter' is as follows:

 What some authors have described as an inverse system (similar to the ones described for Algonquian languages) can be seen from the forms of a transitive verb like pen 'see'.
 The 'intransitive' forms are the following:

 The 'transitive' forms are the following (only singular forms are provided here):

 When a third person interacts with a first or second person, the forms are direct (without -e) or inverse (with -e); the speaker has no choice.
-When two third persons interact, two different forms are available: the direct form (pefi) is appropriate when the agent is topical (the central figure in that particular passage).
-The inverse form (peenew) is appropriate when the patient is topical.
-Thus, chi wentru pefi chi domo means 'the man saw the woman' while chi wentru peeyew chi domo means something like 'the man was seen by the woman'.
-However, that it is not a passive construction; the passive would be chi wentru pengey 'the man was seen; someone saw the man'.
+When two third persons interact, two different forms are available.
+The direct form (pefi) is appropriate when the agent is topical (the central figure in that particular passage).
+By contrast, the inverse form (peenew) is appropriate when the patient is topical.
+Thus, chi wentru pefi chi domo means 'the man saw the woman', while chi wentru peeyew chi domo means something like 'the man was seen by the woman'.
+However, it is not a passive construction; the passive would be chi wentru pengey 'the man was seen/someone saw the man'.
 Therefore, a better translation may be 'it was the woman who saw the man' or 'the woman was the one who saw the man'.